-This is the most popular variation you will see even on mid-grade mattresses these days.
+This is the most popular variation you will see – even on mid-grade mattresses these days.
 This gel is usually infused during the manufacturing process and evenly spread across the entire surface, or it can be incorporated as tiny beads or liquid.

-Gel solved the biggest memory foam issue, heat retention by evenly dispensing the heat instead of creating hot pockets.
-Don’t get fooled by low ticket products advertising gel foam mattresses as these just won’t do the trick.
+Gel solved the biggest memory foam issue of heat retention by evenly dispensing the heat instead of creating hot pockets.
+Don’t get fooled by low ticket products advertising gel foam mattresses, as some just won’t do the trick.
 If you pick a quality product though, you can expect a much cooler experience than on a traditional one.

-- Opt for thinner, more breathable covers
+- Opt for thinner, more breathable covers to help.

 Plant Based or Eco Foam

-- No odors and off-gassing
+- No/low odors and off-gassing